Skip to main content

 Internal working document

-These concerns were identified through a critical review from the BSI auditor's perspective.
+These concerns were identified through a critical review from the BSI auditor's perspective and have been proactively addressed.

 High risk: Some acceptance criteria may be challenged as too low